udayapreethi/devops-commands/README.md

 ---

 ### **Advanced Git Commands**
 37. `git stash` – Stash current changes temporarily
+38. Cherry pick: from particular branch,if we need to the copy data from a specific commit to a another branch.
-38. `git cherry-pick [commit-id]` – Apply a specific commit from one branch to another
+39. `git cherry-pick [commit-id]` – Apply a specific commit from one branch to another
-39. `git bisect` – Find which commit introduced a bug
+40. `git bisect` – Find which commit introduced a bug
-40. `git reflog` – Show a log of all Git references
+41. `git reflog` – Show a log of all Git references
-41. `git worktree` – Manage multiple working trees
+42. `git worktree` – Manage multiple working trees

 ---